-Stockholder Proposals for the 2014 Annual Meeting
+Stockholder Proposals for the 2017 Annual Meeting

-Rules of the Securities and Exchange Commission require that we receive any proposal by our stockholders for inclusion in our proxy materials for the 2014 annual meeting of stockholders no later than by July18, 2014.
-Proposals must be submitted in writing to us c/o Secretary, iBio, Inc., 9 Innovation Way, Suite 100, Newark, Delaware, 19711, and you must comply with other requirements of Rule 14a-8 under the 1934 Exchange Act.
-However, if the 2014 annual meeting date changes by more than 30 days from the date of the 2013 annual meeting date, then the proposal must be submitted a reasonable time before we begin to print and send our proxy materials for the 2014 annual meeting.
+Rules of the SEC require that we receive any proposal by our stockholders for inclusion in our proxy materials for the 2018 annual meeting of stockholders no later than 120 days prior to the anniversary of this year's proxy materials were released to stockholders, which date shall be July , 2018.
+Proposals must be submitted in writing to us c/o Secretary, iBio, Inc., 600 Madison Avenue, Suite 1601, New York, NY 10022, and you must comply with other requirements of Rule 14a-8 under the 1934 Exchange Act.
+However, if the 2018 annual meeting date changes by more than 30 days from the date of the 2017 annual meeting date, then the proposal must be submitted a reasonable time before we begin to print and send our proxy materials for the 2018 annual meeting.

 In addition, our First Amended and Restated Bylaws have an advance notice procedure for stockholders to bring business before an annual meeting of stockholders.
-The advance notice procedure requires that a stockholder interested in presenting a proposal for action at the 2014 annual meeting of stockholders must deliver a written notice of the proposal, together with specific information relating to such stockholder's proposal, nominee, stock ownership and identity, to our corporate secretary no later than the close of business on September 18, 2014 and no earlier than the close of business on August 19, 2014.
+The advance notice procedure requires that a stockholder interested in presenting a proposal for action at the 2018 annual meeting of stockholders must deliver a written notice of the proposal, together with specific information relating to such stockholder's proposal, nominee, stock ownership and identity, to our corporate secretary no later than the close of business on September 20, 2018, and no earlier than the close of business on August 21, 2018.
 You are advised to review our bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
 You must comply with these bylaws requirements in connection with a stockholder proposal or director nomination outside the Rule 14a-8 context.